 These sleepover games will make your next slumber party one that the girls will never forget.
 They'll have a blast and you'll love the fact that all these games use items you already have.
 That means more money for those late-night snacks.

-There are quite a variety of sleepover games below and you're sure to find some that work with no matter what size of girls you have over.
-There are classic games like Truth and Dare, vintage games like M.A.S.H., and new ideas like blindfolded make overs.
+You're sure to find some that work with no matter what size of girls you have over.
+There are classic games like Truth and Dare, vintage games like M.A.S.H., and new ideas like blindfolded makeovers.

 01 of 17